 Two (2) sets of "As Recorded" drawings shall be submitted to Planning and Development Services for Infrastructure Services review and approval.
 These drawings will be submitted prior to the first Letter of Credit (LOC) Reduction Request.
-The LOC reduction will not be processed until the as-recorded information has been received and approved by Infrastructure Services
+The LOC reduction will not be processed until the as-recorded information has been received and approved by Infrastructure Services.

-The "As-Recorded" drawings shall be submitted in white paper full size hardcopy and electronically on a CD as AutoCAD and .PDF files.
+The "As-Recorded" drawings shall be submitted on white paper full size hardcopy and electronically on USB Key's and/or email link provided by the consultant for download as both AutoCAD and .PDF files.